klusta-team/klustaviewa/docs/manual.md

 ![Selecting clusters](images/twoclusters.PNG)

-In the WaveformView, the probe geometry is shown if a `.probe` file is present in the dataset.
+In the WaveformView, the probe geometry is shown if a `.probe` file is present in the dataset (**you may need to press `P` to enable the probe geometry**).
 The waveform colors depend on the spike masks: unmasked spikes are colored whereas masked spikes are gray.

 In the FeatureView, the spikes belonging to the non-selected clusters are shown in the background in gray.